bpfman/bpfman/docs/admin/k8s-deployment.md

 ### BpfProgram

-The `BpfProgram` crd is used internally by the bpfd-deployment to keep track of per node bpfd state such as program UUIDs and map pin points, and to report node specific errors back to the user.
+The `BpfProgram` CRD is used internally by the bpfd-deployment to keep track of per node bpfd state such as program UUIDs and map pin points, and to report node specific errors back to the user.
 K8s users/controllers are only allowed to view these objects, NOT create or edit them.
-Below is an example ebpfProgram Object which was automatically generated in response to the above BpfProgramConfig Object.
+Below is an example BpfProgram Object which was automatically generated in response to the above BpfProgramConfig Object.